 Common Questions about Curried Lentil Soup

-Refrigerated leftovers can be reheated either in the microwave or heated on the stovetop, covered with a lid, until warmed through.
-The microwave is usually easier for one bowl at a time, while reheating multiple servings works beter on the stovetop as it is easier to stir more frequently.
+Refrigerated leftovers can be reheated either in the microwave or heated on the stovetop, covered with a lid until warmed through.
+The microwave is usually easier for one bowl at a time, while reheating multiple servings works better on the stovetop as it is easier to stir more frequently.

 Because we’ve eliminated any dairy, this soup freezes beautifully.
 Cook on the stove, cool to room temperature, and store in either a freezer-safe container or (my favorite method) ladle into a gallon-sized freezer bag and freeze flat.

 When you’re ready to enjoy your frozen soup at a later date, either transfer to the refrigerator the night before to thaw and reheat in the microwave (stovetop is fine, too!) or use scissors to cut open the frozen bag and push the brick of frozen soup into a large stockpot or dutch oven, reheating over medium-low heat until thawed and warm.

 Red lentils are my favorite for soups, as they slowly start to break down as they cook, making the soup taste even creamier.
 Green, yellow or brown lentils also work well.
 Just avoid the black French lentils, as they don’t soften as well when cooked.
 Use dried lentils for this soup, rather than canned cooked lentils.

 Yes.
 Ensure all ingredients used are free from cross-contamination, but as written this recipe is gluten-free, dairy-free, and vegan.

 More Soup Recipes: